Document

 What is Speculative Transaction?

-Example: In the case of intra-day trading in shares, there is no actual delivery as the shares enter and exit from the trading account on the same date and it does not enter the DEMAT account at all.
+Example: In the case of intra-day trading in shares, there is no actual delivery as you buy the shares and sell them from the trading account on the same date and do not receive the actual delivery of shares in the DEMAT account at all.
 Therefore, actual delivery does not take place.
 Hence, they are called speculative transactions.
 Therefore, based on the definition it can be inferred that intra-day trading income is speculative income.

 Following are certain transactions which have been specifically excluded from being treated as Speculative transactions.